-Question #1: How important is ease of setup?
+Question #1: How important is the ease of setup?

-Both Teams and Slack offer data encryption and other basic cyber security measures, and both applications offer two-factor authentication.
-Still, the important thing to remember is that Slack is a message app company and Microsoft is an enterprise-level security company, among other things.
-Teams will also integrate with the Microsoft Admin Center, so if you have persistent cyber security concerns, give Microsoft the huge edge here.
+Both Teams and Slack offer data encryption and other necessary cybersecurity measures, and both applications offer two-factor authentication.
+Still, the critical thing to remember is that Slack is a message app company, and Microsoft is an enterprise-level security company, among other things.
+Teams will also integrate with the Microsoft Admin Center, so if you have persistent cybersecurity concerns, give Microsoft a considerable edge here.